 Synthetic drugs have different chemical structures to the illicit substances that they are trying to mimic, so they can be marketed as 'legal', safe and acceptable alternatives to illicit drugs.
 However, their legality can vary and their safety is unverified.

 It is not known how safe they really are as there is limited research on the short-, medium- and long-term effects of these substances.
-There are also concerns about what is actually in NPS.
+There are also concerns about what is actually in new psychoactive substances.
 There are no quality control checks on synthetic drugs, so it is not always known what substances they contain.